CycloneDX/cyclonedx.org/index.md

 ## History
-CycloneDX was designed in 2017 for use with [OWASP Dependency-Track](https://dependencytrack.org), an open-source Software Composition Analysis (SCA) platform with a focus on continuous component analysis.
+CycloneDX was designed in 2017 for use with [OWASP Dependency-Track](https://dependencytrack.org), an open-source Software Composition Analysis (SCA) platform.
 The primary use-cases CycloneDX was designed to solve were vulnerability identification, license compliance, and outdated component analysis.
 Additional capabilities were added in subsequent releases of the specification.

 The value of a lightweight SBOM specification, capable of achieving real-world usecases, transcends the boundaries of a single vendor or supplier.
 Therefore, a dedicated project, independent of OWASP, was setup to develop the